-This recipe came from a friend who had just finished Diane Mott Davidson’s book, Tough Cookie.
-As the name implies, Chocolate Coma Cookies are loaded with chocolate.
+The Chocolate Coma Cookies recipe came from a friend who had just finished Diane Mott Davidson’s book, Tough Cookie.
+As the name implies, they are loaded with chocolate.
 However, they are not double chocolate cookies but rather oatmeal cookies packed with two kinds of chocolate, nuts and fruit.

-I haven’t yet read any books from the mystery series, but I’ve adopted the Chocolate Coma Cookies and have been making them for over a decade.
+I haven’t yet read any books from the mystery series, but I’ve been making the cookies for over a decade.
 This version is a smaller batch rendition with a different set of nuts, chocolate and dried fruit.

 What’s In Chocolate Coma Cookies?